Hey, we’re Swoogo.

 Enter Chris Sykes in … May of 2020.

 But even pre-COVID, the decision to acquire Swoogo wasn’t taken lightly.
 “The initial thing that drew me to Swoogo was the product.
 Swoogo was a young company, but the software felt mature beyond its years.
 And the COVID lockdowns really tested it.
 Tested all of us.”
+Wise words, Chris.

 A team with a plan

 You know that moment in Friends when Ross is trying to move the couch up the stairs and shouts “Pivot!
 Pivot!
 Pivot!”
 That’s exactly what Swoogo had to do.
-Though they specialized in event registration software for in-person events, Swoogo had already begun wading into virtual functionality, running webinars and 1:1s with some of their clients.
+Though they specialized in event management software for in-person events, Swoogo had already begun wading into virtual functionality, running webinars and 1:1s with some of their clients.
 But now Swoogo needed to become an expert in virtual, and fast.